icecube/OMSim/documentation/extra_doc/31_radioactive_decays.md

 1. With the `--multiplicity_study` argument: After each t_w time window, the multiplicity is calculated and saved to a file.
 Raw data isn't stored, as multiplicity studies generally involve extended simulation durations, leading to large volumes of photon data.

 2. Without the `--multiplicity_study` argument: Data pertaining to photons and decayed isotopes is saved to files.
 If you are using multithreaded mode, then each thread will produce its own file.

+### Developer Notes: Geant4 Dependencies and Modifications

+This simulation module requires modifications to several Geant4 classes to enable custom handling of decay times.
+Unfortunately, the Geant4 physics library is not designed with extensibility in mind, making inheritance or selective function overrides impractical.
+As a result, we had to copy and modify entire class implementations.
+This approach makes the module highly dependent on the specific Geant4 version being used.

+With each Geant4 update, class structures and function implementations may change, requiring updates to this module—an admittedly tedious but necessary process.
+For Geant4 version 4.13, the following modifications were made:

+1. **`G4VRadioactiveDecay`**
+   - Modified the `DecayAnalog` method to customize the handling of decay times.

+2. **`G4RadioactiveDecay`**
+   - Adjusted the `DecayIt` method to terminate decay processes when a specified termination isotope is reached, allowing for the intentional disruption of secular equilibrium.

+3. **`G4ParticleChangeForRadDecay`**
+   - Overrode the `CheckSecondary` method to disable time consistency checks for secondary particles.
+By default, Geant4 adjusts the secondary particle time if it is earlier than the parent particle's time, which conflicts with our approach.
+   - Additionally, the `AddSecondary` method from the base class was copied, as otherwise the wrong `CheckSecondary` would be called.

+These changes highlight the module's dependance on specific Geant4 implementations.
+For example, the time consistency checks in `G4ParticleChangeForRadDecay` were introduced in Geant4 version 4.12, requiring additional adjustments.

+**Important:** Always review and update these modifications whenever Geant4 is upgraded to ensure compatibility and correct functionality.